Find a Party Wall Surveyor

 Repairs to a party wall

-According to the Government’s Party Wall etc Act 1996, the exception to this is if the work being proposed is needed due to a defect or repairs.
-In this case, costs may be split between you and your neighbour.
+In this case, the cost of party wall surveying may be split between you and your neighbour.
 How much you each pay will depend on how much use you each have of the structure or wall concerned and which of you bears responsibility for the defect or repair.
-It will be down to the Party Wall Surveyor to decide who pays the fees.
+It will be down to the party wall surveyor to decide who pays the fees.

 Use our free tool to instantly find qualified local Party Wall Surveyors: